goharbor/website/docs/build-customize-contribute/compile-guide.md

 ### Compiling and Running

-You can compile the code by one of the three approaches:
+You can compile the code by one of the two approaches:

 #### I. Build with official Golang image